return to Natural Dog Health Remedies

 Diagnosis of Bone Cancer in Dogs

-Diagnosis is usually based on clinical signs, a physical examination and X-rays.
-A biopsy is usually not necessary since the radiographic appearance of bone cancer as seen on X-ray is rather characteristic and easily identifiable.
 A number of other tests are also required to check if the cancer has spread to other parts of the body such as the lungs and the liver.

-Treatment for Bone Cancer in Dogs
+Conventional Treatment for Bone Cancer in Dogs

 For canine osteosarcoma, which is the most common type of bone cancer tumor in dogs, the treatment of choice is amputation of the affected limb, followed by chemotherapy.

-If the lower part of the radius bone or the ulna (elbow bone) is affected and if the lesion is small, limb-sparing procedures may be used to save the cancerous leg.
+If the lower part of the radius bone or the ulna (elbow bone) is affected, and if the lesion is small, limb-sparing procedures may be used to save the cancerous leg.
 These procedures involve replacement of the bone with a bone from a bone bank.

 In cases of inoperable bone cancer, or where the bone tumor cannot be completely removed, radiation therapy may be used before or after surgery.
 It is also often used to provide pain relief from secondary bone tumors associated with metastases.